 \subsection{Discussion}

 Before proving the theorem, several important remarks are due. \paragraph{No need to analyze the preprocessing setting.} The power of the theorem comes from the fact that there is no need to analyze the preprocessing setting.
-Indeed, it suffices to instantiate the permutation challenge game $\PC := \PC(N,\SECS,\mathcal{M},\TR,\POST,\SUC)$, to prove that $\TR$ is a $u$-uniform translation function (ideally, for $u \geq \Omega(N)$), and to bound $\MAXS(T)$ (in the non-preprocessing setting).
+Indeed, it suffices to instantiate the permutation challenge game $\PC := \PC(N,\SECS,\mathcal{M},\TR,\POST,\SUC)$, to prove that $\TR$ is a $u$-uniform translation function (ideally, for $u \geq \Omega(N)$), and to bound $\MAXS(T)$ (i.e., the success probability in the non-preprocessing setting).
 Plugging these values into Theorem~\ref{thm:g-nonadaptive} immediately bounds the success probability of an adversary in the preprocessing setting.

 \paragraph{Generality of $\SUC$.} We prove the theorem only for a limited class of success predicates that compare the output of $(A_1)_z$ to some function of the secret.
 Yet, almost all the steps of the proof apply to arbitrary non-adaptive success predicates (under the restrictions defined in Section~\ref{sec:PC}), where the only exception that uses this restriction is Lemma~\ref{lem:middle to non preprocess}.
 This lemma deals with a specific game in the non-preprocessing setting, and it is not possible to prove it in general for all predicates, as its statement is false for some artificial predicates.